 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 The Johns Hopkins Department of Gynecology and Obstetrics offers a highly competitive two-year fellowship in family planning.
 Our goal, in line with that of the national fellowship in Family Planning, is to develop leaders with extensive knowledge and training in clinical care, research, education and advocacy in abortion and contraception.
 The Johns Hopkins Complex Family Planning (CFP) Fellowship Program was recently accredited by the ACGME.
 It is led by a core of fellowship-trained faculty with complementary interests and expertise in research and advocacy in family planning.
-Fellows have the opportunity to pursue a master’s degree at the Johns Hopkins Bloomberg School of Public Health, one of the world’s leading public health institutions.
+Fellows have the opportunity to take select courses at the Johns Hopkins Bloomberg School of Public Health, one of the world’s leading public health institutions.

 CFP fellows at Johns Hopkins receive subspecialist training in first and second trimester abortion and complex contraception at the Johns Hopkins Center for Family Planning, based at Johns Hopkins Bayview Medical Center.
 As a referral center for the Washington, D.C., Virginia and Maryland region, we often care for patients who have medically and surgically complex conditions.
 Fellows also gain experience in complex long-acting reversible contraception removals and placements.
 In addition, fellows can gain experience at Planned Parenthood and serve as adolescent family planning consultants at the Johns Hopkins Children's Center Harriet Lane Clinic.

 All fellows complete an independent research project with close mentorship from our core Complex Family Planning faculty and research team.
 There are ample opportunities for cross-disciplinary collaborations.